vidinfra/flexprice/docs/integrations/stripe-customer-sync.md

 Check the `metadata.stripe_customer_id` field for the associated Stripe customer ID.

+**Note**: Manual sync endpoints are not currently available.
+Customer synchronization happens automatically when customers are created in FlexPrice.

 ## Troubleshooting

 ### Webhook Not Receiving Events

 1. Verify webhook URL is correct and accessible
-2. Check Stripe webhook event selection
+2. Check Stripe webhook event selection (only `customer.created` is supported)
 3. Ensure webhook secret matches configuration
 4. Review Stripe webhook delivery logs